seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 Shame that they wanted cunning, in excess
 Hath broke their hearts.
 March, noble lord,
 Into our city with thy banners spread:
-By decimation, and a tithed death—
+By decimation, and a tithed death--
 If thy revenges hunger for that food
-Which nature loathes—take thou the destined tenth,
+Which nature loathes--take thou the destined tenth,
 And by the hazard of the spotted die
 Let die the spotted. /